baldurk/renderdoc/docs/window/event_browser.rst

 .. |asterisk_orange| image:: ../imgs/icons/asterisk_orange.png

-The |asterisk_orange| bookmark button will allow you to bookmark an event, the shortcut key is :kbd:`CTRL-B`.
+The |asterisk_orange| bookmark button will allow you to bookmark an event, the shortcut key is :kbd:`Ctrl-B`.

 .. figure:: ../imgs/Screenshots/BookmarksBar.png

 	Bookmarks bar: The bookmarks bar with several EIDs bookmarks.

-A list of bookmarked events will show up on a toolbar at the top of the event browser, they and the shortcut keys :kbd:`CTRL-1` to :kbd:`CTRL-0` will jump to the respective bookmarked EID.
+A list of bookmarked events will show up on a toolbar at the top of the event browser, they and the shortcut keys :kbd:`Ctrl-1` to :kbd:`Ctrl-0` will jump to the respective bookmarked EID.
 These shortcuts will work anywhere in the application.

+For more information see :doc:`../how/how_annotate_capture`.

 Searching and Jumping
 ---------------------